 Family Reunion -- a Good Time for Family Planning

 bzzSummertime brings a lot of family time.
-With family reunions, picnics, weddings and other events, long distant family members travel to gather together.
+With family reunions, picnics, weddings, and other events, long-distance family members travel to gather.
 It is also the perfect time to do some planning for the future.
-With parents aging and their health and lifestyles changing, children need to discuss some changes and decisions that will be needed in the near future.
-Parents should take the time to tell their children where important documents are kept and what their wishes are in the event of needing health care directives or experiencing long term care needs.
+With parents aging and their health and lifestyles changing, children need to discuss some changes and decisions that will be required in the near future.
+Parents should take the time to tell their children where important documents are kept and their wishes in case they need health care directives or are experiencing long-term care needs.

-For you parents who are well and active, this is a good time to hold a family meeting and share with your children your plan for long term care.
+For well-and-active parents, this is a good time to hold a family meeting and share with your children your plan for long-term care.
 Tell them where financial and legal documents are located.
-Review health care directives, living wills and long term care alternatives.
+Review health care directives, living wills, and long-term care alternatives.

-Experience has shown that even families that are close can quickly grow angry, jealous and hostile towards each other when an aging parent begins to need long term care.
+Experience has shown that even families that are close can quickly grow angry, jealous, and hostile toward each other when an aging parent begins to need long-term care.
 If a sibling moves into the parent's home, others can easily be suspicious of ulterior motives and fear losing their inheritance.
 On the other hand, the child providing the elder care becomes bitter and feels there is no support or help from siblings.
-Pre-need meetings for the purpose of making a plan, before eldercare becomes imminent, avoids these types of conflicts.
+Pre-need meetings to plan before eldercare becomes imminent avoid these types of conflicts.

 In its book, “The 4 Steps of Long Term Care Planning,” the National Care Planning Council provides guidelines and checklists for family planning meetings.
 Here's an excerpt from the book: